colinthesealion/midi-to-minecraft/README.md

 ## Known Issues
 * Midi files can have up to 16 simultaneous sounds; currently only 2 of them will play at once, the others will be ignored.
 * The shape of the redstone contraption should be more or less the lower half of a sphere, but currently the starting point is not accurately calculated.
 * The repeat mode lever does not work without adding some redstone wire between the end and the start of the song.
-These blocks should also be placed by the carpet app.
+These blocks should also be placed by the scarpet app.
 * We use 45 as the radius that the player can hear a note block, rather than the actual value of 48.
 This radius should be parameterized.
 * JSON filenames do not support the space character.
 This is a limitation in fabric-carpet.